CumulusNetworks/docs/README.md

 This repository contains the documentation hosted at docs.cumulusnetworks.com.

 If you would like to contribute to the site, please fork and submit a pull request.
+Commit your changes to the release branch, which is named *release/#.#.#*.
+For example, release/1.3.15.

 The docs team will review and, if accepted, publish any pull requests.

 ## Content with Hugo
 All site content in Hugo is written in Markdown, and hosted in the /content folder.